SUSE/machinery/README.md

 ## Installation

-Machinery is tested on [openSUSE13.1](http://en.opensuse.org/Portal:13.1).
+Machinery is tested and supported on [openSUSE13.1](http://en.opensuse.org/Portal:13.1) and SLES 12.
-It may not work with other openSUSE versions, Linux distributions, or operating systems.
+It will not run on other openSUSE versions, Linux distributions, or operating systems.

 The easiest way to install Machinery is as an RPM from our